thomcorah/FAISSA/README.md

 ### On an iOS device (not on location)

-SAARPS can be run on a device from a location that is NOT the Victorian Gallery.
+FAISSA can be run on a device from a location that is NOT the Victorian Gallery.
 In this case, it will use the orientation data from the Bose headphones, but not the location data from Indoor Atlas.
 In order to build to an iOS device you will need a paid-for Apple Developer Account, and will need to create a provisioning profile for this project that includes your iOS device.
 Refer to the Apple Developer documentation for this.

 On the Visitor GameObject, turn the RotationMatcher component on.

 In Visitor.cs, there is a method provided by the Indoor Atlas SDK (IndoorAtlasOnLocationChanged(IndoorAtlas.Location location)) that is used to manage the indoor location information provided.
-This method takes this input from Indoor Atlas and translates it into the Unity world coordinate system.
+This method takes input from Indoor Atlas and translates it into the Unity world coordinate system.
 If you are not on location, ensure the contents of this method remain commented out.

 Now Build the Unity Project.
 File -> Build Settings.
 Ensure Middleground is the selected scene and iOS is selected, then click Build and Run.